 "dwarf garden," Zwergerlgarten, of Schloss Mirabell in

-These garden dwarves were made of concrete, terracotta, and
+These garden dwarves were made of concrete, and of terracotta and

-other fired clays, and many were glazed or painted.
+other fired clays; many were glazed or painted.
 Garden dwarves

 had become a popular tradition, so much so that today there are some 25 million garden

 gnomes in Germany.